 - Completely healthy and wholesome!
-Healthy dips are not always easy to find at the supermarket.
-They often include tons of oil or other hidden, unwanted ingredients.
-Enter healthy dill pickle hummus, for the win!
+Healthy dips are not easy to find at the supermarket.
+They often include tons of oil and other highly processed ingredients and preservatives.
+This wholesome dill pickle hummus is a winner among healthy snack choices.

 - High in protein.
-Having the main ingredient in this dill pickle hummus be white beans, makes this dip an excellent source of protein.
+The main ingredient in is white beans, making this dip an excellent source of plant protein.

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)

-Then add all your ingredients to a food processor, starting with two tablespoons of pickle juice.
-Process until smooth and add more pickle juice if a thinner consistency is desired. (photos 1-2)
+Add all the ingredients to your food processor, starting with two tablespoons of pickle juice.

 Your dill pickle hummus will keep refrigerated, in a sealed container for up to 4 days.